-- Commercial recreational activities some landscape capacity for small scale and low-key activities that are set back from SH6; integrate with and complement/enhance existing recreation features; are located to optimise the screening and/or camouflaging benefit of natural landscape elements; designed to be of a sympathetic scale, appearance, and character; integrate appreciable landscape restoration and enhancement; enhance public access (where appropriate); and protect the area's ONL values. - Visitor accommodation and tourism related activities extremely limited or very limited to no landscape capacity for visitor accommodation on the terrace flats south of SH6 where such development can be screened when viewed from SH6, is of an appropriate scale and character, will integrate with and complement/enhance existing development and will not compromise the identified landscape values in the broader context.
-No Extremely limited landscape capacity for tourism related activities on the terrace flats south of SH6 and where not visible from SH6. - Urban expansions extremely limited or no landscape capacity. - Intensive agriculture some landscape capacity on the terrace flats for intensive agriculture that maintains views to the surrounding mountains from SH6. - Earthworks limited landscape capacity for earthworks and trails that protect historic, naturalness and expressiveness attributes and values, and are sympathetically designed to integrate with existing natural landform patterns - vi Farm buildings - limited landscape capacity for modestly scaled buildings that reinforce existing rural - Mineral extraction some landscape capacity for extraction that is screened from SH6 by landform vii. and/or vegetation and is remediated to enhance the naturalness and aesthetic values of the ONL. - Transport infrastructure limited landscape capacity for modestly scaled and low key 'rural' roading on the flats. - ix.
+- Commercial recreational activities some landscape capacity for small scale and low-key activities i that are set back from SH6; integrate with and complement/enhance existing recreation features; are located to optimise the screening and/or camouflaging benefit of natural landscape elements; designed to be of a sympathetic scale, appearance, and character; integrate appreciable landscape restoration and enhancement; enhance public access (where appropriate); and protect the area's ONL values - Visitor accommodation and tourism related activities extremely limited or very limited to no ii. landscape capacity for visitor accommodation on the terrace flats south of SH6 where such development can be screened when viewed from SH6, is of an appropriate scale and character, will integrate with and complement/enhance existing development and will not compromise the identified landscape values in the broader context.
+No Extremely limited landscape capacity for tourism related activities on the terrace flats south of SH6 and where not visible from SH6. - iii Urban expansions - extremely limited or no landscape capacity. - Intensive agriculture some landscape capacity on the terrace flats for intensive agriculture that iv. maintains views to the surrounding mountains from SH6. - Earthworks limited landscape capacity for earthworks and tracks and trails for recreational usetrails ν. that protect historic, naturalness and expressiveness attributes and values, and are sympathetically designed to integrate with existing natural landform patterns. - Farm buildings limited landscape capacity for modestly scaled buildings that reinforce existing rural vi. character. - vii Mineral extraction - some landscape capacity for extraction that is screened from SH6 by landform and/or vegetation and is remediated to enhance the naturalness and aesthetic values of the ONL. - viii.
+Transport infrastructure - limited landscape capacity for modestly scaled and low key 'rural' roading on the flats. - ix.
 Utilities and regionally significant infrastructure - some landscape capacity for infrastructure that is co-located with existing facilities and is designed to minimise visual prominence from SH6.
-In the case of the National Grid limited landscape capacity for the upgrade of existing infrastructure within the same corridor and in circumstances where there is a functional or operational need for the particular location and structures are designed and located to limit their visual prominence from SH6, including associated earthworks.
+In the case of the National Grid limited landscape capacity for the upgrade of existing infrastructure within the same corridor and in circumstances where there is a functional or operational need for the particular location and structures are designed and located to limit their visual prominence from SH6, including associated earthworks. - Renewable energy generation limited landscape capacity for discreetly located and small-scale X renewable energy generation.
+Very limited landscape capacity for commercial-scale renewable energy generation that is screened from SH6 and protects the area's ONL values.